 In addition, Briz-M is equipped with four 11D458M settling thrusters, which are used to give the stage an initial acceleration, in order to cause the propellants to shift toward the bottom and thus ensure that the main engine would have an uninterrupted flow of propellant at the time of its ignition.
 The same engines can also be used to fine tune the maneuvers performed by the main engine.
 Finally, the stage also sports twelve 17D58E thrusters used for attitude control.
 All auxiliary thrusters are mounted in four clusters on the dome-shaped aft bulkhead of the core stage: one propellant settling thruster and three attitude-control thrusters in each cluster.
 The entire propulsion system burns self-igniting mix of nitrogen tetroxide and unsymmetrical dimethyl hydrazine.

-Along with the engines, the dome-shaped aft bulkhead of the core stage is used to attach tanks containing helium for pressurization of the propellant tanks, as well as some pneumatic and hydraulic hardware.
+Along with the engines, the dome-shaped aft bulkhead of the core stage is used to attach a pair of tanks containing helium for pressurization of the propellant tanks, as well as some pneumatic and hydraulic hardware.
+Two other ball-shaped high-pressure tanks on the aft bulkhead are used to store propellant components for the ignition of the main engine and for feeding orientation and stabilization thrusters, SOiS.
 Other components for pneumatic and hydraulic systems are located inside propellant tanks.
 The "waist" of the core stage is enveloped in the lines of the thermal control system.
-The external tank has its own helium pressurization vessels.
+The external tank has four own helium pressurization vessels.